 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-Antioch University Seattle School Library Certification Program: Administrators
+Antioch University Seattle School Library Endorsement Program: Administrators

 EDU 602 LIBM Program and Collection Management is a required course in the school library endorsement program of Antioch University Seattle